 Whether you're running to a meeting or sitting in a cubicle, sweat happens.
 In fact, nearly 3% of the U.S. population has been diagnosed with hyperhidrosis (excessive sweating).
 And of this group, most experience profuse sweating in their underarms, known as axillary hyperhidrosis.
 In this guide, you'll learn 8 popular axillary hyperhidrosis treatments and insight into each.

 What Is Axillary Hyperhidrosis?

 Axillary hyperhidrosis occurs when people have a regular number of sweat glands in their underarms but a higher sympathetic response.
 These overactive sweat glands produce more sweat than is required for temperature control, resulting in obvious sweat marks that leave serious psychological, emotional and social effects.

 Overactive sweat glands can occur in more places than underarms — such as hands, feet, head/face, groin and torso.

 How Axillary Hyperhidrosis Develops

 - Primary hyperhidrosis is excess sweat that occurs in one area and is often inherited, meaning a family member has likely suffered from the disorder.
 In these cases, oversweating can begin during childhood.
 Axillary hyperhidrosis falls under primary hyperhidrosis because people experience profuse sweating primarily in the underarm area.

-Secondary hyperhidrosis can be characterized by generalized sweating — meaning it occurs all over the body and isn't limited to one specific area.
+Secondary hyperhidrosis can be characterized by generalized sweating — meaning perspiration occurs across the body and isn't limited to one specific area.
 Medications or behavior (like chronic alcoholism, food supplements, obesity, etc.,) activate the disorder, typically in adulthood.

 Axillary Hyperhidrosis Treatments

 If you deal with axillary hyperhidrosis, you understand the daily struggle of shielding embarrassing underarm sweat marks.
 But it doesn’t have to be this way.
 Whether you suffer from the clinical definition or want to feel dry all day, consider these axillary hyperhidrosis treatments:

 Both ‘antiperspirants’ and ‘deodorants’ are often used interchangeably.
 But deodorants don’t contain any anti-sweat ingredients; they simply combat the smell associated with underarm sweating.
 Most over-the-counter antiperspirants are also deodorants, but deodorants are not antiperspirants (unless clearly labeled as both).